rackerlabs/docs-cloud-load-balancers/api-docs/cloud-load-balancers-v1/api-reference/protocols.rst

           -  Also, SSL Termination is unavailable when using UDP-based ports.

-       -  Changing the protocol or port for a load balancer will disable session persistence.
+       -  Changing the protocol for a load balancer will disable session persistence.

 Table.
 Load balancing protocols